casetext/flashpoint/README.md

 ### `fp-page`

 Pages through the child properties of a Firebase reference.
-Requires `firebase-url` to have been used in a parent scope.
+Requires `firebase` to have been used in a parent scope.
 Its children will be available on scope at the property specified in the `as` attribute.
 The page object will be an array with two special properties, `$keys` and `$priorities`.